aws/pgactive/md/bdr-design.md

 #### Conflict logging

-To make diagnosis and handling of multi-master conflicts easier, BDR supports logging of each conflict incident in a [`bdr.bdr_conflict_history`](/md/catalog-bdr-conflict-history.md) table.
+To make diagnosis and handling of active-active conflicts easier, BDR supports logging of each conflict incident in a [`bdr.bdr_conflict_history`](/md/catalog-bdr-conflict-history.md) table.
 Conflict logging to this table is only enabled when [bdr.log_conflicts_to_table](https://github.com/aws/abba-pg-bdr/blob/main/md/bdr-configuration-variables.md#GUC-BDR-LOG-CONFLICTS-TO-TABLE) is `true` BDR also logs conflicts to the PostgreSQL log file if `log_min_messages` is `LOG `or lower, irrespective of the value of `bdr.log_conflicts_to_table`
 You can use the conflict history table to determine how rapidly your application creates conflicts and where those conflicts occur, allowing you to improve the application to reduce conflict rates.
 It also helps detect cases where conflict resolutions may not have produced the desired results, allowing you to identify places where a user defined conflict trigger or an application design change may be desirable.
 Row values may optionally be logged for row conflicts.
 This is controlled by the global database-wide option [`bdr.log_conflicts_to_table`](bdr-configuration-variables.md#GUC-BDR-LOG-CONFLICTS-TO-TABLE).
 There is no per-table control over row value logging at this time.
 Nor is there any limit applied on the number of fields a row may have, number of elements dumped in arrays, length of fields, etc, so it may not be wise to enable this if you regularly work with multi-megabyte rows that may trigger conflicts.